attila-lendvai/maru/doc/bootstrap.md

 ### Repo layout

 The developmental stages of the language are kept in separate git branches.
-When a new stage is opened, this readme is replaced in the old branch to only document what's new/relevant for that specific stage (i.e. if you switch branches on github you'll see it right away).
+When a new stage needs to be opened, the readme is replaced in the branch that became stale to only document what's new/relevant for that specific stage (i.e. if you switch branches on the GitHub website you'll see it displayed).

-Naming convention of the branches (no `master`):
+Naming convention of the branches (no `main` branch):

 `[language name].[bootstrap stage]`, e.g `maru.1`.

-Optionally, e.g. for stage zero in the bootstrap, it may also include the name of the parent language, from which this "bootstrap sprout" grows out:
+Optionally, and typically for the first stage, it may also include the name of the parent language, from which this "bootstrap sprout" grows
+out:

-`[language name].[bootstrap stage].[parent language]`, e.g. `maru.0.c99`, which holds
+`[language name].[bootstrap stage].[parent language]`, e.g. `maru.1.c99`,
-the bootstrap implementation written in C.
+which holds the bootstrap implementation written in C.

 During the build the previous stage is `git checkout`'ed locally under `./build/`, and its own build process is invoked in that directory.
 Note that this potentially becomes a recursive process until a stage is reached that can be built using some external dependency.
-This may happen by reaching an `eval.c` in the bottom stage/branch called `maru.0.c99` that can be built using a C compiler, or by reaching a higher level stage that has its build output checked into the git repo.
+This may happen by reaching an `eval.c` in the bottom stage/branch called `maru.1.c99` that can be built using a C compiler, or by reaching a stage that has its build artifacts checked into the git repo (e.g. an `eval.s` or `eval.ll`).

 ### Bootstrap "shortcuts"